nyc-island-foxes-2016/Stack-Flow-Over/README.md

 - As a User, I want to be able to answer a question.
 - As a User, I want to leave comments on questions or answers.
 - As a User, I want to select the best answer to a question I posted.
-- As a User, I want to sort the current questions by date, votes, or 'trending'.

 CircleCI: https://circleci.com/gh/nyc-island-foxes-2016/Stack-Flow-Over/1